Child 44 (film): Plot

 Leo and Raisa travel in secret to Moscow to interview a woman who reported seeing the killer.
 The interview does not bear fruit, however, and to escape possible pursuit by the MGB, they seek out Raisa's former colleague.
-However, during the meeting Raisa discovers that the colleague is an informer, and Leo kills him.
-Leo tells Raisa that she can leave him if she wishes, but she says that she wants to stay with him.
+However, during the meeting, Raisa discovers that the colleague is an informer and Leo kills him.
+Leo tells Raisa that she can leave him if she wishes but she says that she wants to stay with him.

-Leo and Raisa return to Volsk, but there they discover that Vasili and his men have pursued them for killing the informer.
+Leo and Raisa return to Volsk where they discover that Vasili and his men have pursued them for killing the informer.
 They are arrested and interrogated, then put on a train to a work camp.
-During the train ride, they are attacked by killers at the order of Vasili; after killing their assailants, Leo and Raisa jump off the train.
-They trek to Rostov, where the highest concentration of the serial killer's victims has been found; they reason that the killer must work close to the rail yards there.
+During the train ride, they are attacked by the other passengers on orders of Vasili; after killing their assailants, Leo and Raisa jump off the train.
+They trek to Rostov where the highest concentration of the serial killer's victims has been found; they reason that the killer must work close to the rail yards there.

-In the Rostov tractor factory, Leo identifies the killer by cross-referencing worker travel with the location and date of the murders.
-Leo and Raisa corner the killer, who surrenders to them.
-However, the killer is suddenly shot in the head by Vassili, who has followed Leo and Raisa.
-Vassili tries to execute them, but after a vicious struggle, they kill Vassili.
-Leo cleverly tells the MGB agents who arrive that the serial killer killed Vassili and that he then shot the killer.
-Because the serial killer was a POW in German camps, the MGB is able to (falsely) explain away his actions as those of a Nazi agent.
+In the Rostov tractor factory, Leo identifies Vladimir Malevich as the killer by cross-referencing worker travel with the location and date of the murders.
+Leo and Raisa corner Malevich who surrenders to them.
+However, Malevich is suddenly shot in the head by Vassili, who has followed Leo and Raisa.
+Vassili tries to execute them, but after a vicious struggle, they kill him.
+Leo cleverly tells the MGB agents who arrive that Malevich killed Vassili and that he then shot the killer.
+Because Malevich was a POW in German camps, the MGB is able to (falsely) explain away his actions as those of a Nazi agent.